Independent gas transporters: A guide to how IGTs operate in Britain

 - Providing new connection quotes within a set timeframe.

-- Responding to complaints.
+- Responding promptly to complaints.

-- Complying with gas safety regulations.
+- Complying with national gas safety regulations.

-Relative Price Controls for IGTs
+Relative Price Controls (RPCs)

 Connecting to an independent gas transporter